bvotteler/rscp-e3dc/README.md

 ```

 ### Reading a received frame
-In a similar fashion, we can use the received, decrypted byte array to inspect the response.
+Similarly, we can use the received, decrypted byte array to inspect the response.
 ```java
 // assuming we have the response byte array in byte[] response...
 RSCPFrame frame = RSCPFrame.builder()